There’s a story behind the name of my blog,

 The years of reflection in England

 Look at us: We are teaching and being taught; sharing and trusting; playing and creating.
 We are learning from each other and with each other.
-How easy it can be, to feel active members of a tight community.
-To feel that there is a place for us and our dreams; a place where we are valued and worthy.
+A simple and easy way to feel active members of a tight community.
+To feel that there’s a place for all of us and our dreams; a place where we are valued and worthy.

 Filling the empty bag

-At the beginning of a certain workshop, the leading facilitator introduces the activity of “the bag”.
-She is holding an empty bag.
+At the beginning of a workshop, the leading facilitator introduces the activity of the bag.
+She’s holding an empty bag.
 You may wonder, why a bag?
-Let’s think why we’d use any given bag.
-To put something in there.
-Now let’s think how we can start to trust people we have just met.
-We need to put something aside.
+Well, why would we use any given bag?
+Definitely to put something in there.
+Now how can we start to trust people we have just met?
+We need to put fear and worry aside.
 Put the pieces together and you get the big picture.

-We’d open the bag before we leave, for those possibly willing to get their paper back.
-They decide if and how they are going to use it.
+We’ll open the bag before we leave, for those possibly willing to get their paper back.
+It’s up to us to decide if and how we are going to use it.

 Back home with a heavy bag

-Symbolically, the name of the blog is a reminder of the fact that the content of our personal bag may be a burden; it may also be a destination in life.
+So, the name of the blog intends to remind us that the content of the bag we are carrying may be a burden; it may also be a destination in life.

 The bag is in pastel colours.
 When the sun is setting, the sky gets decorated with pastels, inviting us to look up and see our dreams through the clouds.
-How amazing, to see that there is a place for everyone’s dreams.
-We are smiling.
+And we can see there is a place for everyone’s dreams.
+And we are smiling.
 In the pastel bag, there is a place for thoughts, stories and projects which bring a smile to our face.